stamat/poops/README.md

   - [x] Post published toggle
   - [x] RSS and ATOM generation for collections
   - [x] Support for images and creating srcsets
+- [x] Add Liquid template engine as a swappable alternative to Nunjucks

 ## Why?